israiqu/israiqu/README.md

 </p> <br />

-- 👋 Hi, I’m Israel Munguia.
+- 👋 Hello, I’m Israel Munguia.
-- 🏭 For the last 10 years, my job has been as a consultant and instructor in process improvement, KPIs, quality, risk management, project management, ISO 9001, ISO 27001, etc.
+- 🏭 Over the past decade, I have worked as a consultant and instructor, specializing in process improvement, KPIs, quality assurance, risk management, project management, ISO 9001, and ISO 27001.
+Recently, I've ventured into the fascinating realms of Business Analysis and Data Analysis.